omarrr/markdone/README.md

 A syntax for TODO lists based on Markdown.

-Markdone is a superset of Markdown.
+**Markdone** is a superset of [Markdown](http://daringfireball.net/projects/markdown/).
 Every Markdone document is a valid Markdown document.
-Markdone documents extend Markdown syntax by adding TODO lists.
+Markdone documents extend Markdown syntax by adding _TODO lists_.

 ## Why Markdone

-Plain text / Text based TODO lists are extremely comond.
-Despite many available tools such as online and client apps, plain text is more appropiate in certain occasions.
-It's allows for easy editing and portability.
+Text based TODO lists are extremely common.
+Despite many available online tools and client apps, plain text allows for easy access, editing and portability.

-Plain text plus syntax hightlighting allows to use any simple text editor such as Textmate or Sublime to manage TODO lists.
+Any text editor can be turned into a simple TODO app by enabling **syntax hightlight** for Markdone.
+This allows using editors such as Textmate or Sublime to code and manage TODO lists at the same time.

 ![example](https://github.com/omarrr/markdone/blob/master/images/example.png?raw=true)

+Syntax hightlight requires a _language grammar_ and a _theme_ that supports said grammar.

 ## Markdone syntax